 HOW CAN I HELP AND SUPPORT THE WORK OF LEWCAS?

-Click here to find out how you can donate food.
+Click here to find out how you can donate food or money.
 We are currently supporting more than 12 family groups and several individuals with weekly basic foodstuff.

 Cheques may be made payable to LewCAS and sent to LewCAS, c/o 13 Ewhurst Road, Crofton Park SE4 1AG